 The Gallery’s national reputation for excellence in visual arts presentation, programming and collection development not only acknowledges gallery founder Fred Mendel’s vision of the importance of art in one’s quality of life, but also pays tribute to the incredible support of the Gallery’s many friends and stakeholders, and to the commitment and hard work of the Gallery’s Board of Trustees, professional staff and volunteers throughout its history.

-The growth in size and diversity of the permanent collection, exhibitions, public programs and audiences over the past 45 years has prompted the Gallery to embark on a $74.2-million project to design and build a new facility to be called the Remai Art Gallery of Saskatchewan.
-Please see Remai section for more information on this exciting project.
+The growth in size and diversity of the permanent collection, exhibitions, public programs and audiences over the past 45 years has prompted the Gallery to embark on a $74.2-million project to design and build a new facility to be called the Remai Modern Art Gallery of Saskatchewan.
+Please see the Remai Modern section for more information on this exciting project.